 U.S. Assistance to Timor-Leste

 The United States has a large bilateral development assistance program and is also a major donor member to a number of multilateral agencies active in Timor-Leste such as the United Nations, Asian Development Bank, and World Bank.
 U.S. development assistance is delivered through U.S. Agency for International Development (USAID) governance, health, and agricultural programs, year-round rotations of U.S. Navy Seabees, and a growing Peace Corps program.
 In December 2017, the Millennium Challenge Corporation selected Timor-Leste for compact development and aims to partner with the Timorese government to reduce key drivers of poverty and promote economic growth.
 U.S. assistance focuses on bolstering stability by strengthening the foundations of good governance, improving the health of the Timorese people, and supporting the professionalization of the Timorese security forces, and creating jobs for the rapidly growing and youthful population by accelerating economic growth.

 Bilateral Economic Relations

 Timor-Leste is one of the least developed countries in the world and there is little direct trade with the United States.
 The economy is dependent on government spending (financed by petroleum revenues) and, to a lesser extent, assistance from international donors including the United States.
 Private sector development has lagged due to human capital shortages, infrastructure weakness, an incomplete legal system, and an inefficient regulatory environment.
 The U.S. Overseas Private Investment Corporation and the Government of Timor-Leste have signed an Investment Incentive Agreement.
 The major U.S. investor in Timor-Leste is ConocoPhillips; its Bayu-Undan gas condensate development is located in the Timor Sea joint petroleum development area between Timor-Leste and Australia.
-The second largest export is coffee, which generates about $10 million a year for farmers.
+The second largest export is coffee, which generates about $16 million a year.
 Starbucks Coffee Company is a major purchaser of Timorese coffee.

 Timor-Leste's Membership in International Organizations